Celebrating and promoting our distinctive mission

 - Lifelong contribution

-They are presented at a special Cairns function to culminate the end of Catholic Education Week.
+The Docemus Awards are presented at a special Cairns function on the Friday of Catholic Education Week, with post-event drinks and nibbles kindly sponsored by NGS Super.

 Visit the Catholic Education Week website.